 Transparency About Paid Editing

-On Wikipedia, paid editing is allowed, provided it is done transparently.3 To meet this requirement, I have created a second account under my full name.
+On Wikipedia, paid editing is allowed, provided there is full disclosure.1 To meet this requirement, I have created a second account under my full name.
 The connection between this domain and that account, as well as my registration with the Chamber of Commerce, has been authenticated in VRT ticket #2025012210005101 and documented in the Wikidata item Q131845295.

 Footnotes